 What Should The Penalty Be For Knowingly Transmitting HIV?

 Sometimes, I find I forget that and think my opinion is the only one that matters, but that’s only because I believe so passionately about my opinion.
-But this kind of a question is one even I can’t come to a final answer on.
+But this kind of question is one even I can’t come to a final answer on.

 When you transmit the HIV virus it’s like pointing a gun at someone’s head.
 But that gun only has one bullet in it.
 You know that it will go off, but you don’t know when.
-HIV cause AIDS, an incurable and very deadly disease.
+HIV causes AIDS, an incurable and very deadly disease.

 Some people argue that the guilty person should only receive a light punishment because they also have the HIV virus and are also condemned to the same inevitable fate.
-Others say that what that person has done is just the same as 1st degree murder and they should be given the life sentence.
+Others say that what that person has done is just the same as 1st-degree murder and they should be given the life sentence.

 However, if I had my way then the guilty person would receive a life sentence, in solitary confinement.
 This still punishes the person for causing irreparable harm to another human being, limits the human-to-human contact, but still lets the person live out the remainder of their life.

 DoctorSolve Healthcare Solutions Inc., a Canadian Internet-based pharmacy intermediary (license #BC X23), offers low cost, long-term prescription drugs.
 A professionally registered pharmacist fills all Canadian prescriptions.
-A certified member of the Canadian International Pharmacy Association, DoctorSolve is ranked as one of the best online Canadian pharmacies by PharmacyChecker.com.
+A certified member of the Canadian International Pharmacy Association, DoctorSolve is ranked as one of the best online Canadian pharmacies .

 For more information on how to order Canada drugs safely and securely call 1-866-732-0305 or visit https://www.doctorsolve.com/ – a trusted and reliable Canadian online pharmacy since 1999.